FACTBOX-Which UK Conservative lawmakers have called for confidence vote in PM Johnson? | Politics

 "Standards in public life matter.
 At this time I can no longer support the PM.
 His actions and mistruths are overshadowing the extraordinary work of so many excellent ministers and colleagues," he said on Twitter.
 7. Gary Streeter, MP since 1992

 "The breach of trust that the events in No. 10 Downing Street represent, and the manner in which they have been handled, makes his position untenable."
-(Compiled by Kylie MacLellan and William James; Editing by Angus MacSwan and Grant McCool)
+9. Nick Gibb, MP since 1997 and former junior minister

+"I am sorry to say that it is hard to see how it can be the case that the Prime Minister told the truth," he wrote in the Telegraph newspaper.
+"To restore trust, we need to change the Prime Minister."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)